10+ Things To Do In St Tropez, France

 Saint Tropez Beaches

-Other nice beaches include La Moutte Beach, Salins Beach, La Ponche Beach, and Canoubiers Beach.
-A map at the bottom of this post has them all marked.
+Other nice Saint Tropez beaches include La Moutte Beach, Salins Beach, La Ponche Beach, and Canoubiers Beach.
+We marked them all in a map at the bottom of this post.

 Some of these beaches are located along Sentier du Littoral, a scenic coastal path leading from the Portalet Tower to Pampelonne Beach.